shastaxc/silver-libs/README.md

 end
 ```

-If you have other content in this function, just put it below the silibs.self_command function call.
+If you have other content in this function, just put it below the silibs.self_command function call. **Be aware** that this function changes all cmdParams to lowercase, so if you have other content in `job_self_command` that attempts to match params with capitalization, you should change those to match lowercase params.

 **Usage**